MrSnyder/django-orm-playground/analysis/README.md

 ## Test scenario

-To solve this, several different approaches are possible, and in order to find the best approach (and also to get more confident in using the Django ORM), I implemented them and analyzed their performance implications in a test scenario:
+To solve this problem, several different approaches are possible and in order to find the best one (and also to get more confident in using the Django ORM), I implemented them and analyzed their performance and implications for a test
+scenario:

 | WMS    | WFS    | CSW    | Layers  | Feature Types | Service Metadata | Layer Metadata | Feature Type Metadata | Dataset Metadata |
 |--------|--------|--------|---------|---------------|------------------|----------------|-----------------------|------------------|